About the Gallery

 Rachel McIntyre | Gallery Manager

-As Gallery Manager, Rachel McIntyre coordinates The Douglas Hyde’s exhibitions and is responsible for the daily management of the building and the running of the bookshop, amongst other administrative duties.
-Previously she looked after the allery’s Learning and Engagement programme, planning a curated programme of talks, screenings, tours and other events that open up discussion around the exhibitions.
-Before joining the gallery in 2011, Rachel worked in the Library and Archives Department of the National Gallery of Ireland, where she also delivered guided tours of the collection and exhibitions.
-Her background is in the History of Art and she has written essays for exhibitions in the gallery and independently.
+As Gallery Manager, Rachel McIntyre works alongside the Director on the overall management of the gallery; exhibitions, operations, and legal and financial resources of the organisation.
+Previously she curated the Gallery’s Learning and Engagement Programme, planning a programme of talks, screenings, tours and other events that open up discussion around the exhibitions.
+Before joining the Gallery, Rachel worked in the Library and Archives Department of the National Gallery of Ireland, where she also delivered guided tours of the collection and exhibitions.
+Her background is in the history of art and she has written essays for exhibitions in the Gallery and independently.

 Aisling ní Aodha | Gallery Assistant